rillyv/rillyv/README.md

 Back-end Developer
 ------------------

-Greetings!
-I started my coding journey in 2022 and have since become advanced in Python, Django, and the Django Rest Framework.
-I have a basic understanding of JavaScript, React, and Redux, as well as knowledge of data structures & algorithms.
-I am familiar with SQL and have experience using Docker.
+Welcome to my Github profile!
+I started coding in 2022 and have since become advanced in Python, Django, and the Django Rest Framework.
+I have a basic understanding of HTML, CSS, JavaScript, React, and Redux, as well as knowledge of data structures & algorithms.
+I am proficient in SQL and have experience using Github actions and Docker.

 * 🌍  I'm based in The Netherlands